Guardsquare/proguard/base/src/main/java/proguard/optimize/lambdainline/README.md

 Consuming method = `b(Lkotlin/jvm/functions/Function1;)V`
 ### Removing casts and replacing call instruction
 There are 2 invoke methods in the lambda class, a bridge method and a method that is called by the bridge method.
 This method that is called by the bridge method can have unboxed types as parameters.
-The bridge method has boxed parameter types because everything is erased to `Object` because we inline the non-bridge invoke method we will remove these casts.
+The bridge method has boxed parameter types for primitives because everything is erased to `Object` but primitives are not reference types so you can just put them in something of type Object without boxing them.
+Because we inline the non-bridge invoke method we will remove these casts.
+This means that operations on primitive types can stay unboxed.
 By removing the unneeded casts we are also able to improve performance.
+For reference types there will be no boxing code so in that case we won't have to remove anything.

 Consuming method = `b(Lkotlin/jvm/functions/Function1;)V`
 ```